Jake-winkler/FCC_romanNumeral_cnvrtr/User_Stories.md

 1. DONE You should have a button element with an id of "convert-btn" done
 1. DONE You should have a div, span or p element with an id of output
 1. DONE When you click on the #convert-btn element without entering a value into the #number element, the #output element should contain the text "Please enter a valid number"
-1. When the #number element contains the number -1 and the #convert-btn element is clicked, the #output element should contain the text "Please enter a number greater than or equal to 1"
+1. DONE When the #number element contains the number -1 and the #convert-btn element is clicked, the #output element should contain the text "Please enter a number greater than or equal to 1"
-1. When the #number element contains the number 4000 or greater and the #convert-btn element is clicked, the #output element should contain the text "Please enter a number less than or equal to 3999"
+1. DONE When the #number element contains the number 4000 or greater and the #convert-btn element is clicked, the #output element should contain the text "Please enter a number less than or equal to 3999"
 1. When the #number element contains the number 9 and the #convert-btn element is clicked, the #output element should contain the text "IX"
 1. When the #number element contains the number 16 and the #convert-btn element is clicked, the #output element should contain the text "XVI"
 1. When the #number element contains the number 649 and the #convert-btn element is clicked, the #output element should contain the text "DCXLIX"